carissamelanson/tiy_assignments/final-project-elements/presentation-notes.md

 My name is Carissa.

+### Background
-Prior to the iron yard, I was a graphic designer interested in transitioning into web, but i didn't know where to start.
+Prior to the iron yard, I was a print designer interested in transitioning into web, but i didn't know where to start.
+It would have been a great time to have a mentor.

-There are others in the similar situations.
+I'm sure we have all felt that at some point.

-To help people find guidance, I created Look Up.
+To simplify the process of finding a mentor, I created Look Up.

-A mentorship app that pairs Austin design and dev professionals with students, young professionals and people interested in the industry.
+Look Up is an app that pairs Austin design and developer professionals with students, young professionals and people seriuosly interested in the industry.

-How it works

-connects with linked in

-short question and answer

-Look up database pairs based on answers and mutual linked in connections
+### Process

+To start my process, I researched the history of mentorship, researched dating and networking sites, watched the Seinfeld episode on mentors.

+From there, I conducted users survey and used that data to create content for the site.

+After gathering research and data, I created style tiles to explore different concepts and themes.

+I chose to go with the North Star concept.
+The name Look Up comes from the concept of the North Star being a guide in the sky.
+Similar to mentors being guides for mentees.

+Inspiration for the color scheme comes from star maps, but I used bold and bright colors to give the site a fun and inviting feel.

+###Landing Page
+To add to the fun and inviting feel I used CSS animation to create the twinkling star effect.
+I saw an example of this Star animatio from a former design students codepen.

+Using CSS animations was challenging because it's not yet supported on all browsers, so testing was tricky.

+to keep in line with the concept i created icons that relfect the star concept.
+I used large formats of the icons I created to break up the body copy and bring in interesting visual elements.
+As you'll see on the next page, I use the icons primarily as navigation.

+### New User
+Let's walk through the site as a new user.

+### Onboarding
+I used a bourbon refill jquery component for the question form.
+Bourbon refills are code components that you can customize and put into the framework.

+### Ending
+the hard part is finding a mentor or mentee, now that is done for you and you can focus on developing a successful relationship!